How to Delete a Facebook Page the Right Way for Tech Brands

 Utilize the Facebook profile that has administrative access to the Facebook page you wish to delete.
 Go to the particular page with the help of the “Pages” menu on the left sidebar.

-If your business, say Infinitive Host, handles different services—ranging from Linux hosting to a GPU server—double-check you’re on the right page.
+If your business, say Infinitive Host, handles different services—ranging from Linux hosting and a GPU server to a streaming server for media brands—double-check you’re on the right page.

 Step 2: Go to Settings